aocg-ucm/diffractio/README.rst

 Diffractio is a Python library for Diffraction and Interference Optics.

 It implements Scalar and paraxial vector Optics.
-The main algorithms used are Rayleigh Sommerfeld (RS), Plane Wave Descomposition (PWD), Wave Propagation Method (WPM), Beam Propagation Method (BPM), and Vectorial Rayleigh-Sommerfeld (VRS).
+The main algorithms used are:

+* Rayleigh Sommerfeld (RS).
+* Plane Wave Descomposition (PWD).
+* Wave Propagation Method (WPM).
+* Beam Propagation Method (BPM).
+* Vectorial Rayleigh-Sommerfeld (VRS).

 When possible, multiprocessing is implemented for a faster computation.

-The scalar propagations techniques are implemented to:
+The scalar propagations techniques are implemented in modules:

 * X - fields are defined in the x axis.
 * XZ - fields are defined in the xz plane, being z the propagation direction.
 * XY - fields are defined in the xy transversal plane.
 * XYZ - fields are defined in the xyz volume.
-* vector_paraxial_XY - Ex and Ey electric field components are defined, which allows polarization analysis.

 Each technique present three modules: